Board of Directors

 Rudi is a Certified Human Resources Leader, with a B.A. in Psychology from the University of Ottawa.
-Rudi has over a decade of experience as an HR Manager and HR Consultant for a variety of organizations, including academic, humanitarian, Information Technology, sales and service organizations.
-Rudi is passionate about human resources and has developed strategic programs on talent acquisition, employee engagement/experience, performance management, health & wellness and compensation.
-Rudi is also trained in conflict resolution and workplace investigations.
-Rudi is a staunch advocate for newcomers to Canada gaining experience in their chosen professions and has created mentorship programs and job opportunities with various employers in the Ottawa region specifically to provide meaningful work for immigrants.
+Rudi has over a decade of experience in human resources, leading and advising a variety of organizations, predominantly in the not-for-profit sector at a local, national and international scale.
+Rudi is especially passionate about transformative and strategic planning of talent acquisition, employee engagement/experience, performance management and diversity, equity & inclusion.
+He is also trained in conflict resolution and workplace investigations.
+Rudi is a staunch advocate for newcomers to Canada gaining experience in their chosen professions and has created mentorship programs and job opportunities with various employers in the Ottawa region to provide meaningful work for immigrants.

 The Fundraising Committee advises on strategies to raise funds to support the mission, goals, programs and services of the OCCSC and to facilitate ownership of our own office space.